Nvidia announces BlueField-3 DPUs for AI and analytics workloads

 “Modern hyperscale clouds are driving a fundamental new architecture for data centers,” Nvidia founder and CEO Jensen Huang said in a press release.
 “A new type of processor, designed to process data center infrastructure software, is needed to offload and accelerate the tremendous compute load of virtualization, networking, storage, security and other cloud-native AI services.
 The time for BlueField DPU has come.”

-Nvidia’s datacenter business, which includes its DPU segment, is fast-becoming a major revenue driver for the company.
+Nvidia’s datacenter business, which includes its DPU segment, is fast becoming a major revenue driver for the company.
 In February, it posted record quarterly revenue of $1.9 billion, up 97% from a year ago.
 Full-year datacenter revenue jumped 124%, to $6.7 billion.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: